Yejong of Goryeo: Later years and succession

 In the latter period of his reign, Yejong focused on strengthening the position of the crown prince Wang Hae.
 Mindful of what happened with his father Sukjong, who had ascended the throne by carrying out a coup d'état against the eleven-year-old King Heonjong, he considered the need to support the crown prince with a strong power to prevent the situation from happening again, should the prince became king at an early age.
-He therefore chose Yi Ja-gyeom, his maternal relative, who led the most influential aristocratic family of the time, the Yi of Inju/Gyeongwon.
+He therefore chose Yi Cha-gyŏm, his maternal relative, who led the most influential aristocratic family of the time, the Gyeongwon Yi clan.

 Necessity to adjudicate factional struggles and the strain of managing complicated diplomatic and military efforts led Yejong to retreat further and further into his books and Taoist rituals.
 Yejong was succeeded upon his death by his 13-year-old son Wang Hae.
 He was buried in Gaeseong in Yureung tomb.
-The annals of his reign were compiled by three historians, including Kim Bu-sik.
+The annals of his reign were compiled by three historians, including Kim Pusik.